jitingxu1/retrieve-augmented-generation-demo/README.md

 ```

 To run Integration test

 ```
 ./run_integration_test.sh
 ```

 ## Notes

-- Best way to reduce hallucination is by retrieving userful and factual information
+- Best way to reduce hallucination is by retrieving useful and factual information
   1. Chunk size experimentation
   2. Chunk with contextual information: neighbors and parent information.
 - Prompt emgineering